 He has made more than fifty solo recordings for radio, television and record companies and his Tarantella CD, with pianist Kathron Sturrock, was described in The Strad as containing “some of the most refined bass playing you are ever likely to hear”.
 Two further solo CDs, Capriccio and Sonata, were later released to much critical acclaim.
 Composers who have written works especially for him include Sir Peter Maxwell Davies, Robin Holloway, John Casken, John Hawkins, Gavin Bryars and Derek Bourgeois.

 Born in Stourbridge, Worcestershire, Duncan McTier graduated from Bristol University with an Honours degree in Mathematical Sciences before joining the BBC Symphony Orchestra at the age of 20.
 Two years later he became principal bass of the Netherlands Chamber Orchestra, where he remained for seven years before returning to England to concentrate on a career as a soloist, chamber musician and teacher.
 He was a member of the Nash Ensemble for over 20 years, and a founding member of the Fibonacci Sequence,

 Duncan McTier has taught, or given masterclasses, at many of the top Conservatoires in Europe and Asia, including Royal Northern College of Music, Royal Academy of Music, Hochschule für Musik Hanns Eisler Berlin, Gedai and Toho Universities in Japan.
-He is currently Professor of Double Bass at the Zürcher Hochschule der Künste in Switzerland and at the Escuela Superior de Música Reina Sofia in Madrid.
-Honours awarded him include Honorary Membership of the Royal Academy of Music and Fellowship of the Royal Northern College of Music.
+For many years, until retirement, he was Professor of Double Bass at both the Reina Sofia Music School in Madrid and the University of the Arts in Zürich (ZHdK).